VisualCoreLLC/docs/termsofservice.md

 The limitations and exclusions of liability set out in this Section and elsewhere in this disclaimer: (a) are subject to the preceding paragraph; and (b) govern all liabilities arising under the disclaimer or in relation to the subject matter of this disclaimer, including liabilities arising in contract, in tort (including negligence) and for breach of statutory duty.

 To the extent that the website and the information and services on the website are provided free of charge, we will not be liable for any loss or damage of any nature.

-## Credit & Contact Information

-This Terms and conditions page was created at [termsandconditionstemplate.com](https://termsandconditionstemplate.com) generator.
-If you have any queries regarding any of our terms, please contact us.